Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/08/make-azure-virtual-machine-disks-smaller.md

 net stop MSSQLSERVER
 ```

-We can now return to Computer Management &gt; Disk Management and give the new disks the old drive letters.
+We can now return to Computer Management > Disk Management and give the new disks the old drive letters.
 Select the disk and choose “Change drive letter and paths”.

 :img{src="/img/2020/08/change-drive-letter-and-paths.jpg" alt="Change Drive Letter" loading="lazy"}